railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 It is part of the core OpenERP system.

 The system lets you enter a series of payments to be carried out from your various bank accounts.
-Once the different payments have been registered you can validate the payment orders.
+Once the different payments have been registered, you can validate the payment orders.
 During validation you can modify and approve the payment orders, sending the order to the bank for electronic funds transfer.

-For example if you have to pay a supplier's invoice for a large amount you can split the payments amongst several bank accounts according to their available balance.
-To do this you can prepare several Draft orders and validate them once you are satisfied that the split is correct.
+For example, if you have to pay a supplier's invoice for a large amount you can split the payments amongst several bank accounts according to their available balance.
+To do this, you can prepare several draft orders and validate them once you are satisfied that the split is correct.

 This process can also be regularly scheduled.
-In some companies, a payment order is kept in Draft state and payments are added to the draft list each day.
-At the end of the week the accountant reviews and confirms all the waiting payment orders.
+In some companies, a payment order is kept in ``Draft`` state and payments are added to the draft list each day.
+At the end of the week, the accountant reviews and confirms all the waiting payment orders.

-Once the payment order is confirmed there is still a validation step for an accountant to carry out.
+Once the payment order is confirmed, there is still a validation step for an accountant to carry out.
 You could imagine that these orders would be prepared by an accounts clerk, and then approved by a manager to go ahead with payment.